 The members of the Nominating and Corporate Governance Committee are Jack McCleary, William Worrall and Gerald Carlson.
-The Nominating and Corporate Governance Committee met five (5) time during Fiscal 2018.
-The full text of the initial Corporate Governance Charter is an exhibit to the 2003 20-F Annual Report filed with the Commission on May 11, 2004.
+The Nominating and Corporate Governance Committee met five (5) times during Fiscal 2020.
+The full text of the initial Corporate Governance Charter is an exhibit to the 2003 Annual Report on Form 20-F filed with the Commission on May 11, 2004.
 After review, the Responsibilities and Duties of the Nominating and Corporate Governance Committee were altered to more properly define the functions of the Nominating and Corporate Committee.
-The revised Responsibilities and Duties is an exhibit to the 2005 20-F Annual Report filed with the Commission on March 30, 2006.
+The revised Responsibilities and Duties is an exhibit to the 2005 Annual Report on Form 20-F filed with the Commission on March 30, 2006.